-Bruce R. Andrew B Bus, CPA Age 59 Mr Andrew is an accountant with extensive corporate experience in both listed and unlisted entities.
+Bruce R. Andrew B Bus, CPA Age 60 Mr Andrew is an accountant with extensive corporate experience in both listed and unlisted entities.
 Mr Andrew was appointed Company Secretary when Optiscan listed in 1997.
 After several years in a part time role, Mr Andrew was appointed Chief Financial Officer in 2001, and has been a member of the executive management team since that time.
 Mr Andrew was appointed to the board in January 2010.
-During the past three years, Mr Andrew served as a director of Orpheus Energy Limited.